KarrLab/intro_to_wc_modeling/docs/index.rst

 An introduction to whole-cell (WC) modeling
 ===========================================

-The goal of this website is to prepare you to be a productive whole-cell modeler through a variety of introductory readings and coding tutorials.
+The goal of this website is to prepare you to be a productive whole-cell (WC) modeler through a variety of introductory readings and coding tutorials.

-Currently, this website contains a variety of provisional text and tutorials.
+Currently, this website contains a variety of primers and tutorials.
 Over time, we aim to develop additional content.

 .. toctree::
     :maxdepth: 3